linhlhq/TinyAFL/TinyInst/README.md

 By default, when a call happens in instrumented code, the return address being written is going to be the next instruction in the *instrumented code*.
 This works correctly in most cases, however it will cause problems if the target process ever accesses return addresses for purposes other than return.
 A notable example of this is stack unwinding during exception handling on 64-bit Windows and Mac.
 Therefore, targets that need to catch exceptions won’t work correctly with TinyInst by default.

-At this time, TinyInst also has an option (exposed through `-patch_return_addresses` flag) to rewrite return addresses into their corresponding values in the non-instrumented code whenever a call occurs.
-Note that, without additional instrumentation, this causes an exception on every return (causing a significant slowdown).
-However, with `-patch_return_addresses`, return instructions also get instrumented similarly to indirect jumps/calls.
-While this resolves returns happening within a module, note that all returns from a non-instrumented into an instrumented module will still cause exceptions.
+This can be resolved in most cases by adding `-generate_unwind` flag, which causes TinyInst to generate and register stack unwinding / exception handling metadata for the target process.
+Note that `-generate_unwind` might not work correctly on some older Windows versions due to requiring UNWIND_INFO version 2.

-Since this is a fairly common case, more performant options for supporting exception handling will be investigated in the future.
-On Windows, for example, this can be accomplished using RtlAddFunctionTable / RtlAddGrowableFunctionTable / RtlInstallFunctionTableCallback APIs.
+TinyInst also has an option (exposed through `-patch_return_addresses` flag) to rewrite return addresses into their corresponding values in the non-instrumented code whenever a call occurs.
+Note however that this option introduces quite a large overhead, as it causes a context switch on every return (backwards edge) from an uninstrumented into an instrumented module.

 ## Performance tips